table66/my-website/docs/faq/faq3.md

-# How to Obtaining Technical Support？
+# How to Obtaining Technical Support

 When you need technical support or have inquiries related to using Max-Optics, you can follow these steps to obtain support and write a request for assistance: